Treatment Options for Migraines

 The more migraines you have per month, the more likely you will benefit from preventive treatment.
 This may include regular exercise, good sleep hygiene, identifying and managing possible triggers, and taking medication.
 Ultimately, you and your doctor will decide if preventive medication is right for you.

 Preventive medications include blood pressure medications, seizure medications and antidepressants.
 Blood pressure medications, like propranolol (Inderal) and verapamil (Calan), are clinically effective in controlling migraines; however, it is important to be aware of other medical problems since these blood pressure medications can interact with conditions like bradycardia (low heart rate), low blood pressure, asthma and diabetes.
-Topiramate (Topamax) and valproate (Depakene) were originally beneficial for seizure treatment but were also found to help with migraines; they require starting at a low dose and monitoring for side effects.
+Topiramate (Trokendi XR, Topamax) and valproate (Depakene) were originally beneficial for seizure treatment but were also found to help with migraines; they require starting at a low dose and monitoring for side effects.
 Lastly, antidepressants, like amitriptyline (Elavil) and venlafaxine (Effexor), can help manage migraines in patients who may have additional mood-related symptoms.

 When beginning any preventive therapy, you’ll start with a low dose and monitor for side effects and hopefully less migraines.
 The preventive medications are not quick fixes; it may take several months to see if the medication is helping or not.
 Finding the right prevention for migraines takes time and patience, so discussing the proper treatments with your doctor is the first step to getting better control.